-It featured the most famous poker high rollers in the world, including Gus Hansen and Daniel Negreanu, our next two protagonists.
-Several years ago, the two men got into a very exciting hand having been dealt pairs each.
+It featured the most famous poker high rollers globally, including Gus Hansen and Daniel Negreanu, our next two protagonists.
+Several years ago, the two men got into a fascinating hand, having been dealt pairs each.

-Gus made the first move, opening up with a $2,100 raise with 5♦5♣.
+Gus made the first move, opening up a $2,100 raise with 5♦5♣.
 Daniel decided to three-bet to $5,000 with 6♠6♥.
-Antonio Esfandiari could have added even more flavor to the pot had he not folded A♦Q♣ before such action to him.
+Antonio Esfandiari could have added even more flavor to the pot had he not folded A♦Q♣ before such action.

-Obviously, both remaining players saw their sets on the flop which came in the shape of 9♣6♦5♥.
-Hansen wanted to trap his rival by checking, Daniel bet $8,000 and the Dane then re-raised to $26,000 thinking he had the best hand.
+Both remaining players saw their sets on the flop, which came in 9♣6♦5♥.
+Hansen wanted to trap his rival by checking; Daniel bet $8,000, and the Dane then re-raised to $26,000, thinking he had the best hand.
 Negreanu just called.

 The river came in with 8♠.
 Gus Hansen checked the nuts, hoping to get a big bet which eventually came as Negreanu blew in $65,000.
-It was a no-brainer for Hansen who went all-in with $167,000.
-Although Daniel probably knew he was outplayed by the nuts at that point, he simply had to make the call to see a cooler.
+It was a no-brainer for Hansen, who went all-in with $167,000.
+Although Daniel probably knew the nuts outplayed him at that point, he had to make the call to see a cooler.

 7. Aces Versus Kings for $697,100

-“Poker After Dark” was another significant TV show that had a major influence on the popularization of poker worldwide.
+“Poker After Dark” was another significant TV show that had a considerable influence on the popularization of poker worldwide.
 The seventh place on the list is reserved for a familiar face, Tom Dwan.

-He was once again on the winning side, with the difference that this was a live game, not online.
+He was again on the winning side, with the difference that this was a live game, not online.
 It was $200/$400 No-Limit Hold’em.
 The period was August 2017.
-Three amazing players were in action, having all been dealt big pairs pre-flop.
+Three outstanding players were in action, having all been dealt big pairs pre-flop.

 Negreanu began the action with a $3,500 raise on the button.
 We talked about the impossibility of reading Tom Dwan’s hands earlier.
 Well, the legendary American held A♠A♣ this time.
-He four-betted to $14,000 only to be shocked and see a five-bet from out-of-position Esfandiari who went all the way to $41,000 with K♥K♣.
+He four-betted to $14,000 only to be shocked and see a five-bet from out-of-position Esfandiari, who went to $41,000 with K♥K♣.

-Although they ran the hand two times, there was no help for Antonio on either occasion as Tom Dwan clinched a huge $697,100 pot.
+Although they ran the hand two times, there was no help for Antonio on either occasion as Tom Dwan clinched a massive $697,100 pot.

 6. Luck Switches Back and Forth in a Shocking 743,500 Pot

-We stick to the same live high-stakes cash game action.
+We stick to the exact live high-stakes cash game action.
 This one happened a few years ago.
-Patrik Antonius and Jamie Gold were the main figures.
+Patrik Antonius and Jamie Gold were the leading figures.
 Patrik made the maiden move with a $4,000 raise with A♠J♦.

-Gold did not trust his rival and pushed his trips all-in to $341,500.
-It was a quick call for Patrik who then accepted to run the river three times for almost $250,000 apiece.
+Gold did not trust his rival and pushed his trips to $341,500.
+It was a quick call for Patrik, who then accepted to run the river three times for almost $250,000 apiece.